 This is a fully accredited music technology course that includes live performance and elements of music business.
-RSL is a subsidiary of the internationally successful Rock School company who have produced the vast majority of contemporary music graded exams since the mid 1990s.
-The Subsidiary Diploma for Music Practitioners course has been running successfully since 2005 and the subsequent level 4 and 5 courses are used in the majority of contemporary music colleges such as ACM and BIMM.
+RSL is a subsidiary of the internationally successful Rock School company who have produced most of the contemporary music graded exams since the mid 1990s.
+The Subsidiary Diploma for Music Practitioners course has been running successfully since 2005 and the subsequent level 4 and 5 courses by RSL are used in many contemporary music colleges such as ACM, BIMM and WaterBear.

 The Subsidiary Diploma is 100% coursework, takes up one block on the college timetable and is run in a similar way to a BTEC.
-It is ideally suited to students who wish to go onto further study in the area of contemporary music, develop existing skills in this area and/or pursue a career in the music industry in the technical, performing, composing or business areas.
+It is ideally suited to students who wish to go onto a degree level course in any subject that asks for UCAS points as an entry requirement as the points are very generous (D* = 84, D = 72, M = 48).
+This course is also perfect for students intending to pursue further study in the area of contemporary music, develop existing skills in this area and/or pursue a career in the music industry in the technical, performing, composing or business areas.

-The majority of the course content is done by all students, but there is some flexibility allowing students to specialise in performing OR sound engineering in certain Units e.g. singers and musicians can be assessed on their live performance (Units 358 & 359) and students who don’t sing or play an instrument can be assessed on their sound engineering of those singers and musicians (Units 333 & 334).
+The majority of the course content is done by all students, but there is some flexibility allowing students to specialise in performing OR sound engineering in certain Units e.g. singers and musicians can be assessed on their live performance (Unit 359) and students who don’t sing or play an instrument can be assessed on their sound engineering of those singers and musicians (Unit 333).

 - Practical Workshops.